bmoussaud/xld-petclinic-tomcat/README.md

 The petclinic backend is now split into several micro services: vet-service, dog-service, cat-service.
 The dog-service & cat-service depend of a common service: pet-service.
+The main UI petportal is also defined and deployed usng Kubernetes resources: Deployment, Volume, Service,ConfigMap & Ingress.

-in the `microservices`  Directory you'll find:
+in the `microservices`  directory ,you'll find:
-* in services.yaml, the import file that point to the description of the 4 services based on k8s components
+* in services.yaml, the import file that points to the description of the 4 services based on k8s components,
-* in application.yaml, the application based only with dependencies
+* in application.yaml, the application based only with dependencies,
-* infrastructure.yaml defines the environement with the dev k8s namespace as a new member
+* infrastructure.yaml defines the environment with the dev k8s namespace as a new member and removes the tomcat servers from the env.
 * deployment.yaml triggers a deployment  PetPortal/(Version) -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 4 previous files.